 Similar to our minute hard work out, we can start to increase the repetitions as we progress with training.

-I talked briefly about Fartlek training in my “The 3 Exercises You Need to Run Faster” article, where I reduced the distances to more measurable distances of 50m-100m.
+I talked briefly about Fartlek training in my “Try These Exercises, and Run Faster as a Result” article, where I reduced the distances to more measurable distances of 50m-100m.
 With the shorter distances, we can focus more on explosive speeds ( sprinting), which for me is important as I like to finish my races with a sprint for the final 250m or so and really aim to finish strongly.

 Thank you for reading this article.
-While I am new-ish to Medium, it is my goal to post more frequently about my journey running, as well as how it ties to mental health.
+It is my goal to post more frequently about my journey, running as well as how it ties to mental health.